 About the Book

 The Oxford Handbook of Internet Psychology brings together many of the leading researchers in what can be termed ‘Internet Psychology’.
-Though a very new area of research, it is growing at a phenomenal pace.
 In addition to well-studied areas of investigation, such as social identity theory, computer-mediated communication and virtual communities, the volume also includes chapters on topics as diverse as deception and misrepresentation, attitude change and persuasion online, Internet addiction, online relationships, privacy and trust, health and leisure use of the Internet, and the nature of interactivity.

 With over 30 chapters written by experts in the field, the range and depth of coverage is unequalled, and serves to define this emerging area of research.
 Uniquely, this content is supported by an entire section covering the use of the Internet as a research tool, including qualitative and quantitative methods, online survey design, personality testing, ethics, and technological and design issues.Further information and reviews